Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/death-counter-per-game.md

 >When you enable the OBS GDI Text sub-actions, please make sure your OBS is connected with your Streamer.Bot.
 Check in the Stream Apps Tab under OBS.
 After you made sure your OBS is connected select which OBS GDI Text Source you want to update with the death counter value.{.is-info}

 # Update from pwnedCounter 1.3 to 1.4
-After importing pwnedCounter v1.4 these are the next steps you should take:
+After importing pwnedCounter v1.4, these are the next steps, you should take:
 1. Go to `Platforms -> Events -> General -> Stream Update`.
 Update the Generic action to `pwnC_UpdateStream`.
 If you already have a general action that is in the `Generic Stream Update`, just add `pwnC_UpdateStream` into that action and delete the old `PC_UpdateStream`.
 2. In your `SB-Init` Action, change the Sub-Action `Action(PC_UpdateStream)` to use the `pwnC_UpdateStream` action.
 3. Enable the command group `pwnedCounter DeathCommands 1.4`.
 In your chat write the command `!pwnedCounter transfer`.
 This will transfer all death counters to the new system which uses in total only uses two global variables.
 It will also delete all global variables that were needed before and will also delete the old `deathCategories.txt` file.
 4. The last thing to do is if you are satisfied with the transfer.
-Adjust the messages in the new `pwnC-Actions` to the ones you had before and delete/Disable the old commands and actions so they won’t trigger anymore. ***You can also delete the old pwnedCounter Queue since it is not needed anymore, as the new import has it's own queue name.***
+Adjust the messages in the new `pwnC-Actions` to the ones you had before and delete/Disable the old commands and actions so they won’t trigger anymore. ***You can also delete the old pwnedCounter Queue since it is not needed anymore, as the new import has its own queue name.***

->Most if not all actions are logged.
+>Most, if not all, actions are logged.
 So if for any reason you accidentally reset a death counter, you should be able to just check your logs with the game name to find your last count. pwnedCounter logs will always begin with `[pwned Counter]`{.is-info}

 # Command Usage Descriptions
-* !deathcategory - Will add or remove the current game category that is set on Twitch, to the death counters.
+* !deathcategory add/rem - Will add or remove the current game category that is set on Twitch, to the death counters.
 * !deaths - Will display the current deaths if the game category has a death counter.
-If not will send a customizable message.
+If not, will send a customizable message.
 * !deathsall - Will display the total sum of deaths in all game categories.
 * !death- - Will remove **one** death from the current game death counter.
 * !death+ - Will add **one** death to the current game death counter.
-* !deathset x - Will let you set the current games death counter to x.
+* !deathset x - Will let you set the current game's death counter to x.
-* !deathreset - Will reset the current games death counter.
+* !deathreset - Will reset the current game's death counter.
 * !pwnedCounter transfer - Will transfer death counters from pwnedCounter 1.3 to 1.4 system.
-* !pwnedCounter debug - Will show the global variables of pwnedCounter(1.4) so you are able to check if everything is alright.
+* !pwnedCounter debug - Will show the global variables of pwnedCounter (1.4) so you are able to check if everything is alright.
 Please use Debug mode if you want to see the wanted information. `Settings -> General -> Log Level -> Debug`

 # Contributors
  - [pwnyy](https://www.twitch.tv/pwnyytv){.twitch}